 Bring a large pot of salted water to boil and cook pasta according to package directions.
 Meanwhile, heat olive oil over medium heat in a large skillet.
 Add onion and garlic; cook until tender (about 5 minutes).
 Add chicken broth and wine; bring to a boil.
 Add fresh pumpkin to broth mixture and cook until tender (2-3 minutes).
 Mash pumpkin with a fork or potato masher.
 Add heavy cream, sage, nutmeg, salt and pepper, and heat through.
 (If using canned pumpkin, simply add to hot broth mixture without mashing and continue as above.)
 Combine pasta and pumpkin sauce and serve warm, topped with Parmesan, in a large decorative bowl.
 Makes 4 servings.

-flavor with a fruity, spicy Pinot Noir like the Stoneleigh 2006 Marlborough Pinot Noir from
+flavor with a fruity, spicy Pinot Noir like the Stoneleigh 2006 Marlborough Pinot Noir from New Zealand.

 PUMPKIN SEED ENCHILADAS

 Pumpkin seeds (pepitas) were historically used to thicken sauces in Mexico.
 In these spicy chicken enchiladas, the seeds add a complex nutty flavor to the tart, acidic tomatillo sauce.

 For the enchiladas: